Good-Meowning/text-browser/docs/assignment-2/README.md

-# Post Mortem
+# Post Mortem for Assignment 1

 Goals that we have achieved:

-- Setup typescript configuration for repo
+- Setup TypeScript configuration for repository

 - Setup Mocha test suite and hello world test